supernord/2025-ABACBS-workshop/_episodes/28-protein_interactions.md

 WADLSSRLARSFDREGFSIQPKDIMWRTTDQLYDGLGDSPFPLIFAVPILKGDVCWVMPEQEMVLLETWLLTKESHPISFQDRALSESFYRFFALEVLYHLSQTSFDKSIAPILTNKTVLPQEDALCLDISLSMHDQTLWGRLIISPDLRHSWVEHYASHGPSPL
 ```

-- Confirm that the samplesheet in the working directory points to the FASTA file for the first complex to be predicted.
+- Confirm that the samplesheet in the working directory points to the FASTA files containing the proteins we want to predict.

 ```bash
 cat samplesheet.csv